wjgoarxiv/my-nvim-settings/README.md

 # **my-nvim-settings**
 ::wjgoarxiv's private Neovim settings with Lua::
 ## **What is this?**
 This repository contains a custom Neovim configuration that aims to provide a smooth development experience with various plugins, language servers, and snippets.
-The configuration is organized in a modular structure to make it easy to maintain and extend.
+The configuration is organized in a modular structure to make it easy to maintain and extend, and the Tokyonight colorscheme automatically respects macOS light/dark appearance on startup.

 ## **Repository structure**
 ```shell